 Association can be defined as a structural relationship that describes the connection of objects from one to the other entity.
 Let’s assume an association connects two classes which would help in relating the objects of one class to the other class.
 It is an analysis activity which shows semantic dependency, cardinality and navigability.

-An association can be represented by a solid line segment between the classes.
+An association can be expressed by a solid line segment between the classes.
 A small open arrowhead can also be used when the requester and collaborator are present, the arrowhead points towards the collaborator.
 If a class is having both ends of an association connecting to that particular class, then it means one object of that class is related to the other object of that class only.
 It is bidirectional in nature, which means it can go both ways at the same time and both classes can request to each other.
 Although, the term used to define the direction of the association is the navigability.

 Type of association